 sudo chown -R $USER /usr/local/payara5

 On Mac, go to https://www.postgresql.org/download/macosx/ and choose “Interactive installer by EDB” option.
-Note that version 9.6 is used in the command line examples below, but the process will be identical for any version up to 13.
+Note that version 13.5 is used in the command line examples below, but the process should be similar for other versions.
 When prompted to set a password for the “database superuser (postgres)” just enter “password”.

 After installation is complete, make a backup of the